Adaptive Neurostimulation to Restore Sleep in Parkinson's Disease (Aim 2)

 Intervention / Treatment

-Subjects experience adaptive stimulation during one week of at-home night sleep.
+Participants will be given adaptive deep brain stimulation (DBS) during one week of at-home night sleep.

-All subjects will undergo three 1-week conditions of stimulation during nighttime sleep over the course of three consecutive weeks of in-home sleep: adaptive stimulation, open-loop stimulation and no stimulation.
+All participants will undergo three 1-week interventions of stimulation during nighttime sleep over the course of three consecutive weeks of in-home sleep: adaptive stimulation, open-loop stimulation and no stimulation.

-Subjects experience open-loop stimulation (standard clinical stimulation therapy based on DBS programming for the treatment of motor symptoms) during one week of at-home night sleep.
+Participants will be given open-loop deep brain stimulation (DBS) (standard clinical stimulation therapy based on (DBS) programming for the treatment of motor symptoms) during one week of at-home night sleep.

-All subjects will undergo three 1-week conditions of stimulation during nighttime sleep over the course of three consecutive weeks of in-home sleep: adaptive stimulation, open-loop stimulation and no stimulation.
+All participants will undergo three 1-week interventions of stimulation during nighttime sleep over the course of three consecutive weeks of in-home sleep: adaptive stimulation, open-loop stimulation and no stimulation.

-DBS stimulation is turned off (control) during one week of at-home night sleep.
+Deep brain stimulation (DBS) is turned off (control) during one week of at-home night sleep.

 What is the study measuring?